ubc-cpen400p-21w/classroom/Assignment1/README.md

 Write a LLVM pass for intra-procedural analysis to find usages of undefined local variables.
 The pass should print the function name along with **all** the line numbers (corresponding to the source  code) at which an undefined variable(s) is(are) used.

+For simplicity, you are not required to check for undefined variables that are both declared and used within a cycle.

 ## Example 1 (HelloWorld)

 ```cpp